 Camden Federation of Private Tenants – Renters’ Rights London

-The Renters’ Rights London project, run by Camden Federation of Private Tenants, will allow local authorities to improve the support that they offer to private rented sector tenants and will empower tenants to use the resources available and voice their opinions.
+The Renters’ Rights London project, run by Camden Federation of Private Tenants, allowed local authorities to improve the support that they offered to private rented sector tenants and helped empower tenants to use the resources available and voice their opinions.

-- The issues and profile of private rented sector tenants are raised among local authorities
+- The issues and profile of private rented sector tenants were raised among local authorities

-- Local authorities are targeting their resources to support private rented sector tenants
+- Local authorities targeted their resources to support private rented sector tenants

-- Private rented sector tenants are aware of the resources available to them
+- Private rented sector tenants were made aware of the resources available to them

-- Tenants know how they can become an active player in their communities and they feel empowered to participate.
+- Tenants came to learn how they could become active players in their communities and they felt more empowered to participate.

 To ensure that tenants have a stronger voice in the debates on the private rented sector and housing.

 Renters’ Rights London is a project run by the Camden Federation of Private Tenants.
-It will focus on its work with five London local authorities, actively engaging and working with them to make sure that the authorities are aware of the issues facing the increasing numbers of private tenants living in their boroughs.
-The project will make sure that these local authorities are focusing their resources on supporting those in the private rented sector who are most in need of help.
+Its focus was on its work with five London local authorities, actively engaging and working with them to make sure that the authorities are aware of the issues facing the increasing numbers of private tenants living in their boroughs.
+The project made sure that these local authorities focussed their resources on supporting those in the private rented sector who most needed their] help.

-Renters’ Rights London will also work with tenants so that they are fully aware of the help and support that is available to them and that they know how they can exercise their rights and voice their opinions.
-The combined impact will be that tenants will be more engaged in the political processes that are in place locally and able to access local support.Back to current funding
+Renters’ Rights London also worked with tenants so that they became aware of the help and support that is available to them and knew how they could exercise their rights and voice their opinions.
+The combined impact was that tenants were more engaged in political processes that are in place locally and were more able to access local support.Back to funding 2016–present